 Adam Smith

-Smith studied social philosophy at the University of Glasgow and at Balliol College, Oxford, where he was one of the first students to benefit from scholarships set up by fellow Scot John Snell.
-After graduating, he delivered a successful series of public lectures at the University of Edinburgh, leading him to collaborate with David Hume during the Scottish Enlightenment.
-Smith obtained a professorship at Glasgow, teaching moral philosophy and during this time, wrote and published ''The Theory of Moral Sentiments''.
-In his later life, he took a tutoring position that allowed him to travel throughout Europe, where he met other intellectual leaders of his day.
+Born in Kirkcaldy, Fife, he studied social philosophy at the University of Glasgow and at the University of Oxford, where he was one of the only students to benefit from scholarships set up by John Snell.
+Following his graduation, he delivered a successful series of public lectures at the University of Edinburgh, that met with acclaim.
+This led to a collaboration with David Hume during the Scottish Enlightenment.
+Smith obtained a professorship at Glasgow, where he taught moral philosophy.
+During this period, he wrote and published ''The Theory of Moral Sentiments''.
+Subsequently, he assumed a tutoring position that facilitated travel throughout Europe, where he encountered intellectual figures of his era.

-As a reaction to the common policy of protecting national markets and merchants through minimizing imports and maximizing exports, what came to be known as mercantilism, Smith laid the foundations of classical free market economic theory. ''The Wealth of Nations'' was a precursor to the modern academic discipline of economics.
+In response to the prevailing policy of safeguarding national markets and merchants through the reduction of imports and the augmentation of exports, a practice that came to be known as mercantilism, Smith laid the foundational principles of classical free-market economic theory. ''The Wealth of Nations'' was a precursor to the modern academic discipline of economics.
 In this and other works, he developed the concept of division of labour and expounded upon how rational self-interest and competition can lead to economic prosperity.
 Smith was controversial in his day and his general approach and writing style were often satirised by writers such as Horace Walpole.
 Provided by Wikipedia

 Showing 1 - 15 results of 15 for search 'Smith, A.', query time: 0.03s Refine Results